Tables on websites - 8 tips for their design

 Let's start with an example.
 Look at the screenshot below:

-I must say, that the table presented is visually pleasing.
+I must say that the presented table is visually pleasing.

 Colors play an important role here, highlighting certain types of data.